bmeck/I-D/javascript-mjs/draft.md

 This separation means that (in the absence of additional information) there are two possible interpretations for any given ECMAScript Source Text.
 The TC39 standards body for ECMAScript has determined that media types are outside of their scope of work {{TC39-MIME-ISSUE}}.

 It is not possible to fully determine if a Source Text of ECMAScript is meant to be parsed in the Module or Script grammar goals based upon content alone.
 Therefore, scripting environments must use out of band information in order to determine what goal a Source Text should be treated as.
 To this end some scripting environments have chosen to adopt a new file extension of .mjs for determining the goal of a given Source Text.

+# Security Considerations

+Module scripts in ECMAScript can request the fetching and processing of additional scripts, called importing.
+Implementations that support modules need to ensure these scripts are processed the same as scripts processed directly.
+Further, there may be additional privacy and security concerns depending on the location(s) the original script and its imported modules are obtained from.
+For instance, a scripted obtained from "host-a.example" could request to import a script from "host-b.example", which could expose information about the executing environment (e.g., IP address) to "host-b.example".

+With the addition of SharedArrayBuffer objects in ECMAScript version 8, it may be possible to implement a high-resolution timer which could lead to certain types of timing and side-channel attacks (e.g., {{SPECTRE}}).
+Implementations may wish to take steps to mitigate this concern, such as disabling or removing support for SharedArrayBuffer objects, or take additional steps to ensure access to this shared memory is only accessible between execution contexts that have some form of mutual trust.

+All other security considerations from {{RFC4329}} still apply.

 # IANA Considerations